-ECE System Design Methodologies Professor Mari Ostendorf and the new intake of 63 other fellows join the current roll of around 1,600, representing the full range of physical and life sciences, arts, humanities, social sciences, education, professions, industry, business and public life.
+ECE System Design Methodologies Professor Mari Ostendorf was named one of eight corresponding fellows, announced March 3.
+The corresponding fellow designation is for those who have attained high international standing in fields in the society’s domain, but who are not residents of the United Kingdom.
+The RSE Fellows represent the full range of physical and life sciences, arts, humanities, social sciences, education, professions, industry, business and public life.
 Those who are nominated, and then invited to join, have undergone rigorous assessment of their achievements, professional standing and societal contribution.
 Fellows, who give of their time freely, play a fundamental role in enabling the RSE to deliver its mission ‘Knowledge Made Useful’, contributing to the cultural, economic and social well-being of Scotland and the wider world.

 Professor Dame Anne Glover, President of the RSE, concludes: